jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 8. EC2 Instances
 9. Application Load Balancer
 10. Auto-Scaling Groups
-11. CloudFront
+11. AWS CloudFront
-12. Relational Database
+12. AWS Relational Database Service
-13. SSM Parameters
+13. AWS SSM Parameters
-14. Launch Templates
+14. AWS Launch Templates
 15. Bastion Host

 All the stacks are created using nested stack.
 There is only one Main-Stack and others are nested stack.